On the efficiency-loss free ordering-robustness of product-PCA: The Robustness of PPCA

 by the positivity of $\Delta'(\cdot)$, Corollary~\ref{cor.Delta}(b) further implies that PPCA has a probability greater than $1/2$ of outperforming PCA in preserving the ordering of $\{\gamma_j\}_{j\le r}$, even under a perturbation $X'$ having a heavy-tailed elliptical distribution.

-One can have a more clear picture regarding the ordering-robustness of PPCA through a perturbation, which is perpendicular to the target subspace $\Sr$.
-In this situation, the outlier can only affect the estimation of noise eigenvalues $\{\lambda_j\}_{j>r}$, and Theorem~\ref{thm.ppca_robustness} can be further simplified as shown below.
+One can gain a clearer understanding of the ordering-robustness of PPCA through a perturbation that is perpendicular to the target subspace $\Sr$.
+In this scenario, outliers can only influence the estimation of noise eigenvalues $\{\lambda_k\}_{k>r}$ and their associated eigenvectors, more readily influencing the estimated ordering of signal eigenvectors $\{\gamma_j\}_{j\le r}$.
+The following results elucidate this situation.

 \begin{cor} Assume the perturbation in (\ref{perturbation}) with $x\in\Sr^{\perp}$.
-For $\varepsilon$ small enough, we have the following results: \begin{enumerate} \item[(a)] $\rho_{jk}(F_\varepsilon)<\rho_{jk}(F_{2\varepsilon},F)<\rho_{jk}$ for any pair $(j,k)$ satisfying $j\le r<k$.
+For $\varepsilon$ small enough, we have the following results: \begin{enumerate} \item[(a)] $\rho_{jk}(F_{x,\varepsilon})<\rho_{jk}(F_{x,2\varepsilon},F)<\rho_{jk}$ for any pair $(j,k)$ satisfying $j\le r<k$.

 \item[(b)] The total improvement satisfies

 which indicates that PPCA outperforms PCA in preserving the ordering of $\{\gamma_j\}_{j\le r}$. \end{enumerate} \end{cor}